-The Mastery Learning technique is one of the educational hallmarks of The Grauer School.
+Mastery Learning is one of the educational hallmarks of The Grauer School.
 Grauer students are expected to master key skills and concepts on their way to understanding a topic or subject.
 Our small classes and Socratic instruction make learning for mastery possible.
 Each student in every class, working closely with their teacher, establishes a goal level of competency (i.e. a “Mastery Learning Level”) for that class.

-When our students present work below their mastery level, they have the opportunity to upgrade their work to mastery level.
-It doesn’t benefit students to stop working if they have not mastered the material.
-Teachers have office hours to offer extra help, and students may need to rework homework, and retake quizzes and tests.
-Scores on final exams are not upgradeable.
+When our students present work below their mastery level, they may continue or upgrade their work until they demonstrate learning for mastery.
+Our teachers have office hours to offer extra help, and students may need to rework homework, and retake quizzes and tests in order to demonstrate mastery education proficiency.